 Abortion Myths vs Facts: Finding your own path

-Have you ever looked up abortion on the internet?
+Have you ever searched for information about abortion on the internet?
 It is indeed a minefield!
-While the web can be a great resource for finding information from the comfort of your home, it can also throw up lots of pretty scary and confusing stuff.
+While the web can be a great resource for finding information from the comfort of your home, it can also throw up lots of scary and confusing stuff.
 In the many years of working in the sector of unplanned pregnancy counselling, I have talked to 100s of women who have sought out information online, only to end up more afraid and confounded by their options.
 Will an abortion cause breast cancer?
 Will I regret my decision and end up depressed?
 Will I be able to have children in the future?
 Unfortunately, there is much misinformation out there and these questions have been raised in response to a lot of the myths surrounding accessing an abortion.
 Much of the misinformation is designed to cause women to doubt their decision making, and to scare them away from having an abortion because the authors have strong religious or moral objections to abortion.
 The intention is not to support a woman to make the best decision for herself and her family, but to sway her into continuing a pregnancy no matter how it impacts on her.

 So let's examine some of these myths drawing on the best available evidence: